-- 1. Analysis of the following documents:

-- a.
-Documentation supporting program underperformance

-- b.
-Most recent Letter of Notification
+- 1. Analysis of the following documents: - a.
+Documentation supporting program underperformance - b.
+Most recent Letter of Notification - c.

-- c.
 Most recent ACGME Resident/Fellow and Faculty Survey - d.
 Most recent Annual Program Evaluation and Improvement Plan - e.
-Program Requirements currently in effect AND in effect at the time of underperformance - f.
+Program Requirements currently in effect and in effect at the time of underperformance - f.
 Additional documents appropriate to the criteria for underperformance as determined by the Special Review Committee - 2.
-Interviews with those involved and/or potentially affected including program leadership (Program Director, Program Administrator and Administrative Director Medical Education (ADME), peer-selected (if not all) residents, core faculty, C-Suite representatives and other key individuals as identified - 3.
+Interviews with those involved and/or potentially affected including program leadership (Program Director, Program Administrator and Director of Graduate Medical Education (DGME), peer-selected (if not all) residents, core faculty, C-Suite representatives and other key individuals as identified. - 3.
 Review and discussion by the Special Review Committee resulting in written recommendations and remediation action plans.